Gustavo Tambunting: Business career and civic involvement

 In 1995, Tambunting took a break from politics.
 During his life as a private citizen, he excelled as a businessman and continued serving his community where he concentrated on the family-run business, Superior Maintenance Services, which was expanding to Visayas and Mindanao.
 In 1999, the Parañaque Chamber of Commerce and Industry gave him the Salambao Award for being the city's Most Outstanding Businessman.
 At the age of 35, Gus was elected as the youngest president of the Rotary Club of Palanyag.
 During his term, he implemented the Rolling Snack Bar project for the handicapped.
 He also spearheaded medical missions, the distribution of rice and groceries to the needy during the Christmas season, and the distribution of bicycles with sidecars in key mission areas around the city.

 Personal life

-Tambunting is married to Joy Myra Salvador Tambunting of Barangay San Martin de Porres, Parañaque and they have three children – Isaac Emmanuel, Marielle Chelsea and Mateo Jacob.
+Tambunting is married to Joy Myra Salvador Tambunting of Barangay San Martin de Porres, Parañaque and they have three children.